ZinkyTinky/DealershipApp/README.md

   ⚠️ Ensure the backend API is running before accessing the frontend

   🖼️ Images are stored in the database as binary; maximum 3 images per vehicle

-  🎨 User experience and styling are emphasized—error handling is implemented